matiwinnetou/play-hysterix/README.md

 Sbt: "pl.matisoft" %% "play-hysterix" % "0.2.0"

 ## Features:
-- graceful handling support for commands
+- graceful handling support for commands, also as a Promise (i.e. remote service call or plain value)
-- request based cache
+- request based cache (without any request collapsers but using pure lazy promises)
 - async access to request cache for logging request metrics
-- initial rudimentary support for global metrics for all commands (HysterixGlobalStatistics)
+- initial rudimentary support for global metrics for all commands (HysterixGlobalStatistics) and streaming some data to hysterix-dashboard
-- safe - no memory leaks by design, hysterix context should be garbage collected after each request automatically
+- safe - no memory leaks by design, hysterix request context should be garbage collected after each http request

 ## Authors:
 - Mateusz Szczap